UNISA Logo

 Archival Science; archives and records management; libraries and information centres or agencies; LIS education and training; current trends in LIS; indigenous knowledge systems; information and knowledge management; information for development and change; information and society/culture; research trends in LIS; ICTs in LIS; LIS; e-government; social informatics.

-Records; Information and Knowledge management; school and public libraries; teaching and learning; information organisation and retrieval; public service delivery.
+Records; Information and Knowledge management; school and public libraries; LIS education; information organisation and retrieval; public service delivery.

 Libraries and information centres or agencies; LIS education and training; current trends in LIS; indigenous knowledge systems; information and knowledge management; information for development and change; information and society/culture; research trends in LIS.